Mostly nonuniformly sectional expanding systems

-\begin{remark}[Existence of physical measures and MNUSE definition] For $C^2$ vector fields, it is known that sectional hyperbolic attracting sets admit physical measures~\cite{APPV,LeplYa17,araujo_2021}, and so there exists a positive Lebesgue measure subset of their basin of attraction which share both the NUSE and MNUSE properties of the attracting set. \emph{This shows that MNUSE is an adequate extension of uniform hyperbolicity for singular-flows.} \end{remark}
+\begin{remark}[Existence of physical measures and MNUSE definition] For $C^2$ vector fields, it is known that sectional hyperbolic attracting sets admit physical measures~\cite{APPV,LeplYa17,araujo_2021}, and so there exists a positive Lebesgue measure subset of their basin of attraction which satisfies the MNUSE property. \emph{This shows that MNUSE is an adequate extension of uniform hyperbolicity for singular-flows.} \end{remark}

 A $cu$-\emph{Gibbs state} is an invariant probability measure which satisfies